 Limit secrets usage

-When configuring in Semarchy xDM a Key Management Service to encrypt or decrypt secrets or Secrets Manager to retreive secrets, you make this secret management method usable to all parts of the platform by default.
+When configuring in Semarchy xDM a Key Management Service to encrypt or decrypt secrets or Secrets Manager to retreive secrets, you make this secrets management method usable to all parts of the platform by default.
 However, you may want to to limit how secrets are managed in the platform.

 For example, if you store database passwords in Azure Key Vault or AWS Secrets Manager, you want these secrets to be used only for datasources.
 You do not want them to be configurable for the HTTP headers of a REST data notification.